-For the NTF 5-a-Day Green Smoothie you follow this simple tutorial and end up with a smoothie that contains (at minimum) 3 vegetable servings and 2 fruit servings.
+This NTF 5-a-Day Green Smoothie gives you a smoothie that contains (at minimum) 3 vegetable servings and 2 fruit servings.
 The Dietary Guidelines for Americans 2010 specifies one serving of produce to be:

-- Two 1/2 cup servings of fruit
+- Two ½ cup servings of fruit

-- One 1/2 cup serving of vegetables
+- One ½ cup serving of vegetables

 - Two 1 cup servings of raw leafy greens

 Why 5 Servings of Fruits and Vegetables?

 Many reports show this to be the minimum produce intake needed, although needs vary based on sex and age.
 (And again - that's a minimum.
 I like to encourage aiming for 9-10 servings of fruits and vegetables daily!)

 Think of this smoothie as a fruit and vegetable insurance policy - it'll get you halfway to 9-10 servings in one cup!